ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 horizontalpodautoscaler.autoscaling/greeter-hpa created
 ```

-**Info:** For in-depth information about executing these deployed applications and the supported customizations in code to cloud, see [Code to cloud Deployment](/learn/running-ballerina-programs-in-the-cloud/code-to-cloud-deployment/).
+**Info:** For in-depth information about executing these deployed applications and the supported customizations in code to cloud, see [Code to Cloud deployment](/learn/running-ballerina-programs-in-the-cloud/code-to-cloud-deployment/).